When should a small business or startup hire an HR person?

-If you’re going to grow fast
+If your startup is going to grow fast

-When you’re hiring and onboarding a large number of people, HR immediately becomes a full-time job.
+When you’re hiring and onboarding a large number of new employees, HR immediately becomes a full-time job.
 A full-time HR professional will save the rest of your team a vast amount of time, as they take on various hiring and onboarding responsibilities, and they’ll keep you on top of the incoming mountain of contracts and other documents which accompany new hires.
 Additionally, when a company grows significantly, its culture can change dramatically – and someone needs to make sure it’s not heading in a negative direction.